XylonXu01/FS-Diff/README.md

 ### Details

-- **Sensor**: DJI M30T Drone, Its infrared camera operates within a spectral range of 8-14µm.
+- **Sensor**: DJI M30T, Its infrared camera operates within a spectral range of 8-14µm.
 The optical centers of the infrared and visible cameras are 3 cm apart.

 - **Main scene**: